How B2B businesses can stabilise their cash flow despite declining payment morale.

 A study by Creditreform found that suppliers and lenders have responded by granting shorter payment terms than in the past.
 At an average of 29.8 days, B2B customers are now being offered the shortest payment terms since 2015.

 Do merchants need to choose between customer relations and security?

 As invoice amounts continue to rise, the risk of non-payment is likely to increase further in the near future.
 However, many retailers choose not to shorten payment terms for fear of deteriorating customer relationships.

 There are preventative measures B2B merchants can take to protect their liquidity such as conducting a detailed credit check before a purchase on account is approved.
 This enables the past payment history of potential customers to be checked.
 Well-managed accounts receivable management also effectively reduces the risk of payment delays and defaults.
 This requires a dunning system and collection procedure that takes effect in the event of defaults.

 There are also other ways to prevent non-payments from damaging the business altogether.
 Invoices can be sold to a factoring service provider or a payment provider that offers purchase on account, with which merchants are paid the order amount, minus possible fees, by the provider.

 Purchase on account without default risk with Mondu’s BNPL solution

-Mondu is a payment provider specializing in B2B payments in e-commerce.
+Mondu is a payment provider specialising in B2B payments in e-commerce.
 With Mondu, merchants and marketplaces can offer their buyers invoice and installment purchase solutions with flexible payment terms without having to bear the risk of non-payment themselves.
 Mondu pays merchants the order amount after invoicing and takes over accounts receivable management, including dunning and collection procedures.
-With Mondu’s help, SMEs and large companies do not have to worry about the payment morale of their B2B buyers and can concentrate on growing their business.
+With Mondu’s help, small and large companies don’t have to worry about buyer payment morale and can concentrate on growing their business.